Who is it for?

 This provides an introduction to business strategy and an opportunity to reflect on why it is important and how it should be put into practice.
 You will learn about a number of different perspectives on strategy and a number of tools which you can apply to perform strategic analysis on a business.

-Final-year project or corporate responsibility project
+Applied business project, final-year project or corporate responsibility project

 Research methods and data analysis